 We’re the Rocky Mountain Soap Company.
-That means we make soap, and lots of it, and they’re all all-natural, biodegradable, and work hard to keep your hands and body clean.
+That means we make soap — lots of it — and each one is all-natural, biodegradable and work hard to keep your hands and body clean.
 But what’s the difference between them?
-Bars, liquids, antibacterial — we even have a soap paste.

 We have so many different kinds, but this FAQ will focus on:

 Yes!
 Proper hand washing with any kind of soap will clean your hands.
 People have been using soap to kill germs for hundreds of years.
-Your skin naturally secretes sebum (oil) which both lubricates it and protects it from the elements Germs (good and bad) are oil loving, so they like to adhere to the oil in our skin.
+Your skin naturally secretes sebum (oil) which both lubricates it and protects it from the elements.
+Germs (good and bad) love oil, so they naturally adhere to the oil in our skin.
 When we wash with only water it's difficult to remove these germs, but when you add soap into the mix... it's a different story.
-Our natural soap has a pH of 8-10 so in scientific terms it is known to be negatively charged.
-It is this negative charge that decreases the surface tension of water to dissolve and lift dirt and germs from our skin.

-Soap is more effective than water alone, as the surfactants — meaning the soap molecules have an end that bonds to fats and an end that bonds to water — in natural soap lift dirt and germs off of your skin, then rinsing with water sends all that stuff down the drain.
-Proper hand washing with soap and water for 20-30 seconds can remove germs (including viruses and bacteria) from your skin.
+Soap is more effective than water alone, as the surfactants — the soap molecules that bond to fat and water — in natural soap lift dirt and germs off of your skin.
+After that, rinsing with water helps send them down the drain.
+Proper hand washing with soap and water for 20-30 seconds can remove germs from your skin.
 Thirsty for knowledge?
 You can read more about the science on the CDC’s website.

-These are package free, so that means zero-waste.
-We’ve been making bar soaps since we started, 20 years ago and carry over 20 scents.
-The bar soap base is made of Water, Olive Oil, Sunflower Oil, Organic Shea Butter and Organic Coconut Oil.
+Are bar soaps are sold both minimally packaged with a small band of paper or packaging-free.
+We’ve been making bar soaps since we started 20 years ago and today we carry over 20 scents at any given time.
+The bar soap base is made of water, olive oil, sunflower oil, organic shea butter and organic coconut oil.
 Other ingredients change based on the scent or desired function of the soap (like for oily, dry or normal skin).